Cyber Resilience

 CVE-2024-27779 is a medium-severity Insufficient Session Expiration (CWE-613) vulnerability in Fortinet Fortisandbox.
 Its CVSS base score is 6.7 (Medium).

-Operationally, ranked in the top 35.8% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Browser Session Hijacking (T1185); ranked at the 39th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References